 1. Degraves Street

 Degraves Street is one of the city’s busiest lanes running between Flinders Street and Flinders Lane, just minutes from Federation Square.
-It’s full of cafés and boutique businesses such as an Australian branch of Italian stationery and bespoke accessories store Il Papiro, beautiful jewellery at Sine Qua Non and Victorian fine food specialties and gifts at Clementine’s.
+It’s full of cafés and boutique businesses such as an Australian branch of Italian stationery and bespoke accessories store Il Papiro, the shoes found at Sole Devotion and Victorian fine food specialties and gifts at Clementine’s.

 2. Flinders Lane